 Even though the tuition level has increased continuously, the rate of university entrance in terms of high school graduates also increased.
 The cost of college education impacts society broadly, especially under these circumstances.
 Thus, governmental intervention may be necessary.
 Actually, the Korean government has tried to stabilize the level of tuition since 2011.
 So this study also examines policy effectiveness and gets the result that tuition is reduced by the policy as intended.

 Considering the result that the quality measures representing educational costs cannot predict the tuition level, universities should make an effort to relieve tuition burden by setting rational criteria of tuition level and reflecting all cost factors in this criteria.
 In the light of the result that tuition is a function of quality measures related with attractiveness, accomplishment, and satisfaction, government must be careful when it tries to regulate university tuition because there might be a possibility that the policy of tuition regulation would lead to deterioration in education quality.

 Ko, Young Hoon, "Quality Measures of Universities and the Determinants of Tuition in South Korea" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 275.